ConstructCloud/repository-template/docs/workflows.md

 ### Automated Releases

 Releases are handled automatically using semantic versioning based on [Conventional Commits](https://www.conventionalcommits.org/).
-When code is merged to `main`, the system:
+When code is merged to `master`, the system:

 - Analyzes commit messages to determine the next version
 - Creates GitHub releases with generated changelogs